Please contact a GDA agent for information.

 It started during a break between performances with a band at a bar one night.
 A man approached Daryl and remarked that this was the first time he had ever seen a Black man play piano like Jerry Lee Lewis.
 Daryl explained that both he and Lewis were influenced by Black Blues & Boogie-Woogie pianists, from which Rock'n'Roll and Rockabilly evolved.
 The man did not believe in the Black origin of Daryl’s piano style even after he said that Lewis was a friend who had shared this news with him.
 The man then shared news with Daryl – he was a member of the Ku Klux Klan.

 This meeting, and those that followed, would lead Daryl on a journey all over America, meeting and interviewing leaders and members from KKK, neo-Nazi and Alt-Right groups at both his and their homes as well as their rallies.
 With his highly acclaimed, nonfiction book, Klan-Destine Relationships, Daryl become the first Black author to write a book on the Klan from in-person interviews.
 The award-winning documentary, Accidental Courtesy, details his journey and has been shown frequently on PBS.
 Daryl, who has been to 57 countries on 6 continents, is often selected by the U.S. State Department as a highly respected expert on race relations and conflict, to present programs in various countries around the world dealing with similar situations.
-His next book, The Klan Whisperer, will be released in 2021.
+His next book, The Klan Whisperer, is anticipated to be released in 2022.

 Daryl has been doing this work since 1983 and has become the recipient of numerous Klan robes & hoods and other racist symbols, given to him by people who once hated him when they didn't even know him.
 Now many of them have become his friends and supporters of his work.
 On the other side of spectrum, for his work in bridging race relations he is the recipient of numerous awards such as the American Ethical Union's prestigious Elliott-Black Award, Carnegie-Mellon's Carl Sagan Award & Prize, Tribeca Disruption Innovation Award, MLK Award, Search for Common Ground Award, Washington Ethical Society Bridge-Builder Award, among many others.
 He is often sought for commentary by CNN, MSNBC, ABC News, Newsweek, The Washington Post, The Atlantic, People magazine, and many other media sources.